Unifying Air Force weather tools into a single, user-centered platform

 The designers are able to help align the requirements and user desires into a cohesive user interface design that makes the product look more polished and aids in the development process by bringing user needs and design to the front of the development effort.

-To further improve the usability of BIFROST, we created user-centered training and product guidance.
-After interviewing users to understand training needs, we identified opportunities to provide training in the formats most valuable to users — including videos and live, virtual trainings.
-We developed content guidelines that tailored best practices to the unique needs of the ecosystem, leveraging these to update a collection of written training guides.
+In addition to improving the interface, we created user-centered training and product guidance to support learning and adoption.
+After interviewing users about onboarding and learning needs, we identified opportunities to provide training in the formats most valuable to users, including videos and live virtual trainings.
+We developed content guidelines tailored to the ecosystem and used them to update and standardize a collection of written training guides.
 We also worked with other content creators to adopt best practices and standardize content.

 The results

-- Updated almost 40 training guides to ensure users can complete self-service onboarding and understand how to use BIFROST
+- Updated nearly 40 training guides to support self-service onboarding and faster adoption of BIFROST